jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-01.md

 In the case of weight and the other sensible qualities, the proof proceeds in the same way.

-## Proposition 2: The nature of body or matter consists only in extension
+## Proposition 2: The nature of body or matter consists only in extension [metaphysical space]

 Proof: The nature of body is not lost as a result of the loss of sensible qualities (Part 2, Prop.
 1).

 Therefore, these do not constitute its essence (Ax.
 2).

-Therefore, nothing is left but extension and its affections (Ax.
+Therefore, nothing is left but extension [metaphysical space] and its affections (Ax.
 7).

 So if extension is taken away, nothing will remain pertaining to the nature of body.
 It will be completely annulled.